 Also ask who your barn or friends use for shoeing.
 Find out if the price is within your budget and make sure to meet the farrier the first time he shoes or trims your horse so you can see how he treats the horse.

 Plan on taking riding lessons with your new horse so that you can keep improving your skills and work through any training problems that arise as you get to know each other.

 Now comes the fun part.
-A trip to the tack store!
+Before picking up your new horse, take a trip to the tack store!
 Start with a halter and lead rope.
 You’ll also need a basic grooming kit: curry comb, hard brush, soft brush, hoof pick, mane and tail brush, sweat scraper and a tote to keep it in.

 Extra items you may need include fly spray, a fly mask, shampoo and detangler.
 It’s also time to put together a simple first-aid kit including a thermometer, antiseptic wound cleanser and treatment, and bandaging materials.